 There are several newer, low-cost companies that allow you to get automated exposure to the market without having to execute trades, pay fees, or manage anything.
 The main players (ordered by total assets managed) are Wealthfront, Betterment, Personal Capital, and FutureAdvisor.

-I have funds at Betterment and Wealthfront.
-Both have their advantages, but I’d recommend most people start out with Betterment for these 5 reasons:
+Betterment and Wealthfront both have their advantages, but I’d recommend most people start out with Betterment for these 5 reasons:

 - Betterment has no minimum deposit.
 Wealthfront requires $5,000 to open an account.

 - Betterment has a simpler signup process.
 Both firms invest it in a well-balanced mix of low-fee index funds on your behalf.
 But Wealthfront grills you with a series of fairly complex investment questions in order to figure out your risk tolerance.
 I don’t think their system does any better than Betterment’s much shorter, simpler signup process which also determined the exact same risk profile for me with way less hassle.

 - Betterment has tax-loss harvesting for accounts with as little as $50,000.
 Wealthfront requires investors have $100k+ before you get their tax-loss harvesting product.
 Especially if you’re not going to start out with that much, you probably want to be with the company where you can more quickly gain access to this extra 0.77%-1.6% in expected earnings.